 Which Is A Better Option?

 At P&L Plumbing, we offer quality service at the best price.
 So if you are facing sewer maintenance issues, call us at (480) 649-4400 to schedule an appointment.
-We also offer free estimation and consultation.
+Whether it is by hydro-jetting and snaking,, we also offer free estimation and consultation.
 For more inquiries, feel free to contact us any time or visit our website at P&L Plumbing!